 The Hotel Bloom is located next to the Botanical Garden and is a 15-minute walk to the historic centre of Brussels.
 It’s a design hotel with great deals to grab if you book online.
 Good to know, the tram station “Rogier” of line 4 is very close and goes directly to Nemo 33 in 40 minutes.

-If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)
+If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly into your inbox.

 PIN IT FOR LATER